zewelor/bradwii-X4/README.md

  * OpenOCD, built from latest source.
 Release 0.8.0 does not include SWD driver for FTDI yet. http://openocd.sourceforge.net/

 #### Development issues:

+When burning a firmware with new PID control parameters, checkboxconfig or anything else from the usersettings struct make sure to erase the data flash.
+Otherwise the firmware will continue to use the old data.

 Resetting the board using OpenOCD and the UM232H based SWD adapter does not work.
 Need to check with scope what's going on.